cmus, a really quick guide

 I use these keys most times I run cmus.
 They're configurable, but these are the defaults.

-i - jump view to the currently playing track (handy when in shuffle mode and follow is off.)
+- i - focus selection bar on the currently playing track (handy when in shuffle mode and follow is off).

-f - toggle follow.
-When follow is on, the selection bar will jump to the next playing track.
+- f - toggle follow.
+When follow is on, the selection bar will jump the track that is currently playing.
 For example, in shuffle mode, this controls whether the selection bar jumps between artists or not.
 You can manually focus on the playing track by pressing i, as noted above.
-If follow is on, an 'f' appears in the bottom right, in the area where continue, repeat, and shuffle are displayed.
+If follow is on, an "f" appears in the bottom right, in the area where continue, repeat, and shuffle are displayed.

-/ - searching cmus works as in many Unix programs.
-Typing /, a string, and enter will find the first instance of that string in your current view.
-Press n to go to the next string, N to go to the previous. cmus's search isn't case sensitive and is quite smart.
+- / - Search.
+Type /, a string, and enter to find the first instance of that string in your current view.
+Press n to go to the next matching string, N to go to the previous. cmus's search isn't case sensitive and is quite smart.
 For example, a search for damned insurrection will return Bulldozer's "Insurrection of the Living Damned".

 Conclusion: further guidance

-There's more cmus to discover. cmus incorporates a file browser, a playlist view, and some other neat stuff.
+There's more cmus to discover. cmus has a file browser, a playlist view, and some other neat stuff.

-should consult the excellent cmus tutorial, only a bit of which is
+New users should consult the excellent cmus tutorial, only a bit of which is replicated here.

-tutorial can be accessed in a terminal by typing man
+This tutorial can be accessed in a terminal by typing man cmus-tutorial

 .

-found in cmus's man page, which again can be read by typing man
+Fuller documentation is found in cmus's man page, which again can be read by typing man cmus

 P.S.
 Want something similar to cmus, but even simpler?
 Try siren: a text-based audio player.